 Pulling Your Own Credit Report

-You have the right to pull your own credit for free at least once a year, sometimes more in certain states, and sometimes more if a certain action is taking place.
+You have the right to pull your own credit for free at least once a year.
+Certain states allow you to pull it more than once.
 You can also sign up for a service that allows you to pull it every day.
 Pulling your own credit won’t affect your credit score.

 Do inquiries hurt your credit?

 The short answer to this question is yes: inquiries do hurt your credit score.
 But a single inquiry only has a nominal effect, usually around five points.
-This isn’t enough impact to your score in a major way, so in many cases, it’s not something to worry about.
+This isn’t enough to impact your credit scores in a major way, so in many cases, it’s not something to worry about.

 If you’ve been shopping around for rates for a specific product, like a mortgage or car loan, those inquiries are typically treated as one as long as they happened within a few weeks of each other.
 But if you’ve been applying for loads of credit cards throughout the year, those small dings can add up.